pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 ## The Basic Model

-We will show here how to incorporate the random utility specifications in PyMC.
+We will show here how to incorporate the utility specifications in PyMC.
 PyMC is a nice interface for this kind of modelling because it can express the model quite cleanly following the natural mathematical expression for this system of equations.
 You can see in this simple model how we go about constructing equations for the utility measure of each alternative seperately, and then stacking them together to create the input matrix for our softmax transform.

 ```{code-cell} ipython3
 N = wide_heating_df.shape[0]